Julius Randle leads streaking Knicks past Pelicans

-Julius Randle had 33 points and 10 assists as the host New York Knicks won their sixth consecutive game by defeating the New Orleans Pelicans 122-112 in overtime Sunday afternoon.
+Julius Randle had 33 points and 10 assists as the host New York Knicks won their sixth consecutive game by defeating Zion Williamson and the New Orleans Pelicans 122-112 in overtime Sunday afternoon.

-Randle added five steals, Derrick Rose scored 23 off the bench, RJ Barrett scored 18, Reggie Bullock had 15 and Nerlens Noel added 12 as New York beat New Orleans for the second time in its past three games.
-Barrett and Bullock both fouled out.
+Randle added five steals, Derrick Rose scored a season-high 23 off the bench, RJ Barrett scored 18 before fouling out, Reggie Bullock had 15 before fouling out and Nerlens Noel added 12 points as New York beat New Orleans for the second time in its past three games.

-Zion Williamson had 34 points, nine rebounds and five assists for the Pelicans, while Eric Bledsoe scored 22, Brandon Ingram added 19 and Steven Adams had 10 points and 14 rebounds.
-New Orleans lost in overtime for the second consecutive game after falling at Washington 117-115 on Friday.
+Williamson had 34 points, nine rebounds and five assists, Eric Bledsoe scored 22, Brandon Ingram added 19 and Steven Adams had 10 points and 14 rebounds to lead the Pelicans, who lost in overtime for the second consecutive game.
+They lost at Washington 117-115 on Friday.

 The Knicks scored the first four points of overtime before Williamson made two free throws.